-Quitting smoking and tobacco is an important part of your cancer treatment and care.
-Read below to learn how smoking and tobacco can affect your treatment and how quitting can improve your health.
+Quitting smoking and commercial tobacco use is an important part of your cancer treatment and care.
+Read below to learn how smoking and commercial tobacco use can affect your treatment and how quitting can improve your health.

-Before starting treatment and during it, smoking and using tobacco can:
+Before starting treatment and during it, smoking and using commercial tobacco can:

-Smoking and using tobacco when you have cancer can cause:
+Smoking and using commercial tobacco when you have cancer can cause:

 This can happen even if your first cancer was not caused by smoking or using tobacco.

-Quit smoking and using tobacco during cancer treatment to:
+Quit smoking and using commercial tobacco during cancer treatment to: